Iran flag Iran: Visió econòmica i política

 Economic Indicators

-Iran's economy is characterized by its reliance on hydrocarbon resources, a vibrant agricultural sector, and a diverse service industry.
-Additionally, the manufacturing and financial services sectors notably feature significant state involvement.
+Iran's economy is characterized by its reliance on hydrocarbon resources, a vibrant agricultural sector, and a diverse service industry, with a significant state involvement in the manufacturing and financial services sectors.
 External shocks, such as sanctions and commodity price fluctuations, led to a decade-long stagnation that concluded in 2019/20.
 However, in recent years, Iran's economy has begun to recover, buoyed by a resurgence in services after the pandemic, heightened activity in the oil sector, and adaptive policy measures.
 Economic resilience has been demonstrated in response to sanctions, including exchange rate adjustments that enhanced the competitiveness of domestically produced goods in international markets.
-According to IMF projections, Iran’s GDP grew 5.4% in 2023 thanks to a higher-than-expected increase in the country’s oil production.
-For 2024 and 2025, the IMF forecasts growth at 2.5% and 2%, respectively.
+According to the World Bank, in fiscal year 2023/24, GDP growth accelerated to 5%, fuelled by strong performance in the oil sector and services.
+Oil GDP rose by 14.7%, supported by tighter global markets and higher export volumes aided by price discounts, while the non-oil sector expanded by 3.6%, driven mainly by services.
+GDP growth is expected to slow in the medium term, with FY 2024/25 growth easing due to tighter fiscal and monetary policies and the fading impact of the oil-driven rebound in FY 2023/24 amid weakening global demand.
+Non-oil growth will remain limited by ongoing sanctions, energy shortages, and economic uncertainty.

 Source: IMF – World Economic Outlook Database, October 2021